 Everyone wants to have a stable life and feel like they can rely on what they have at the moment.
 This is why providing your employees with a sense of security will make them more motivated to work harder and better.

 Try to show them that they don’t need to worry about minor issues and can focus on the matter at hand.
 This will keep them more dedicated to their job and loyal to your company.
 However, keep in mind that security may come in different forms so you can try and experiment with this and that until you find something suitable.

 One of the reasons why your employees may be unhappy is because they don’t have a purpose either in life or at work.
 They go to their job just for the money or to kill time.
-Sometimes this lack of motivation occurs because they don’t understand the mission of your organization, so all it takes is for you to explain it and clearly define it to them.
+Sometimes this lack of motivation occurs because they don’t understand the mission of your organisation.